stanley-gu/qual/proposal.md

 PK models will be built by performing dosing known amounts of compounds into the animals and measuring its rate of clearance from the blood stream.
-The experimental setup will involve first cannulating the animals for drug infusion and measurements during the procedure. [@Tsai2010] The animals will be hooked up to a microdialysis system, where administration of the compound and sampling of the blood and liver dialysates can be collected quickly.
+The experimental setup will involve first cannulating the animals for drug infusion and measurements during the procedure [@Tsai2010].
+The animals will be hooked up to a microdialysis system, where administration of the compound and sampling of the blood and liver dialysates can be collected quickly.
 Upon drug infusion, dialysate samples will be collected every ten minutes into a fraction